-Thousands of (more than 9,600) photos taken by the astronauts during the Apollo Program (1966-1972) are now on the popular image and video hosting website Flickr.
-Network and administrative data systems specialist and Project Apollo Archive‘s creator Kipp Teague recently updated new and unprocessed versions of original NASA photo scans to the image sharing site.
+Network and administrative data systems specialist and Project Apollo Archive‘s creator Kipp Teague recently updated new and unprocessed versions of original NASA photo scans to the image-sharing site.
+All the photos are free to use!

 You can see all the archives on the Project Apollo Archive page on Flickr.
 The photos are taken by the Sweden-made “Hasselblad” cameras from the Earth, from the Lunar orbit, and on the surface of the Moon by astronauts with their chest-mounted cameras.